anseki/grunt-htmlclean/README.md

 + The more than two whitespaces, tabs and line-breaks (suppressed to one space).
 + HTML comments.

-The more than two whitespaces in a line that includes HTML tags are suppressed.
+The more than two whitespaces (even if those are divided by HTML tags) in a line are suppressed.

 **Example:**